isc-projects/bind9/doc/notes/notes-current.rst

   or pass it through unchanged, instead of stopping with an error message.
   You can use the ``idna2`` utility for checking IDNA syntax. :gl:`#3485`.

+- The DNSSEC signing data included in zone statistics identified keys only by the key ID; this caused confusion when two keys using different algorithms had the same ID.
+Zone statistics now identify keys using the algorithm number, followed by "+", followed by the key ID: for example, "8+54274". :gl:`#3525`

 Bug Fixes
 ~~~~~~~~~